Calling All Angels (Train song): Cover versions

 In 2016, the song was used in the US version of The Passion.
-It was sung by Jencarlos and appeared of the official soundtrack album.
+It was sung by Jencarlos and appeared on the official soundtrack album.
 It was sung in the story when Jesus (Jencarlos) prays in the Garden of Gethsemane.
 The tempo was slowed, several lyrics were changed, and the third verse was entirely cut to fit the theme of the scene.

 In popular culture

-"Calling All Angels" is an unofficial anthem of the Los Angeles Angels baseball team, and is played at Angel Stadium before every game while the video screen shows a montage of the team's history.
-In addition, the band performed it live prior to the Home Run Derby of the 2010 All-Star Game, which was held at Angel Stadium.
+Since the song's release in 2003, the Los Angeles Angels have played the song accompanied by a montage detailing the team's history and accomplishments at every home game at Angel Stadium of Anaheim.
+In 2010, the band performed the song before the season's Home Run Derby which took place in Anaheim.